-This resource is continuously updated, and we welcome input from the scholarly community as regards missing information, errors, additional sources, or links to online images.
+We welcome input from the scholarly community as regards missing information, errors, additional sources, or links to online images.
 Please feel free to send any queries or information to the project director.

 The Project Team

-Principal Investigator/Director: Thomas Schmidt (University of Manchester)
+Principal Investigator/Director: Thomas Schmidt (University of Huddersfield)

 Co-Investigator: Christian Leitmeir (University of Oxford)